karthik-44/IBM_coursera_capstone/README.md

 venues.

 ## 5. Discussions and recommendations
-Based on what we have learned about the clusters, we can advise the Resto-grand’s business owners to consider the cities from Cluster-2 as the most suitable location for their restaurants.
+Based on what we have learned about the clusters, we can advise the **'Resto-grand'**’s business owners to consider the cities from Cluster-2 as the most suitable location for their restaurants.
 These are the cities that are well represented by the restaurants, other bar and pizza places.
 This shows there is very high demand in the locality for the restaurant and in turn can be